 In a different context, the court has provided the following caution about ‘do it yourself’ kits for uncontested divorces:

 “As a result of the document being prepared this way, they will probably give up claims that they may have in law which if not claimed, could lead to the loss of property rights, custody of, or access to children, or frequently the loss of a claim to pension benefits.
 If the individual actually fills in the document themselves, and they or their family lose out on potential benefits, or expose themselves to liabilities, they have no one to blame but themselves for their own mistake.”
 (R. v.
 A1 Legal Services & Training Ltd.).

 In order to minimize the risk that a separation agreement will be set aside or not reflect the intentions of the parties, it would be wise to follow some key principles:

 - Do not use an online template, or ‘do it yourself’ kit, for family law matters.

 - Each spouse must disclose all assets and all debts and other liabilities.

 - Each spouse must understand the nature or consequences of the separation agreement.

 - Each spouse should obtain legal advice before signing any separation agreement, including meeting with a lawyer and discussing all questions so that all rights, entitlements, and obligations are fully understood.

-Please contact me to discuss your rights and obligations, as well as to negotiate and draft your separation agreement.
+Please contact a member of our family law team to discuss your rights and obligations, as well as to negotiate and draft your separation agreement.